This printed article is located at http://investor.ascottreit.com/our_corporate_governance_culture.html

 The Board is able to undertake the functions of a remuneration committee because:

-In terms of the process adopted by the Manager for developing policies on remuneration and determining the remuneration packages for Directors and executive officers, the Manager, through an independent remuneration consultant, takes into account benchmarking within the industry, as appropriate.
+In terms of the process adopted by the Manager for developing policies on remuneration and determining the remuneration packages for Directors and executive officers, the Manager, through an independent remuneration consultant, takes into account compensation benchmarks within the industry, as appropriate.
 It also considers the compensation framework of CL as a point of reference.
 The Manager is a subsidiary of CL which also holds a significant stake in Ascott Reit.
-The association with the CL group puts the Manager in a better position to attract and retain better qualified management talent; it provides an intangible benefit to the Manager such that it allows its employees to associate themselves with an established corporate group which can offer them the depth and breadth of experience and a career horizon.
-In FY 2016, an independent remuneration consultant, Mercer (Singapore) Pte Ltd (Mercer), was appointed to provide professional advice on Board and executive remuneration.
-Mercer is a global consulting leader in talent, health, retirement and investments with operations in more than 140 countries and employs more than 20,000 people globally.
-The consultant is not related to the Manager, its related corporations or any of its Directors.
+The association with the CL group puts the Manager in a better position to attract and retain better qualified management talent; it provides an intangible benefit to the Manager by allowing its employees to associate themselves with an established corporate group which can offer them the depth and breadth of experience and enhanced career development opportunities.
+In FY 2017, an independent remuneration consultant, Mercer (Singapore) Pte Ltd (Mercer), was appointed to provide professional advice on Board and executive remuneration.
+Mercer is a global consulting leader in talent, health, retirement and investments with operations in more than 130 countries and employs more than 22,000 people globally.
+The consultant is not related to the Manager, its controlling shareholder, its related corporations or any of its Directors.

 The principles governing the Manager’s key management personnel remuneration policy are as follows: